llanni/baseseleniumpomproject/README.md

 # 3. Installation
 - Checkout/download the project from the git repository into a root folder

-# 4. To run the test cases:
+# 4. To run the test cases
 - Open a Command Line
 - Go where this project was checked out (root folder)
 - Run